the unprejudiced observer

 In classical mythological, Mercury or Hermes was the deity that governed medicine.
-Mercury had the special task to carry messages between the humans and the gods – that means from the unconscious to the conscious realms.
+Mercury had the special task to carry messages between the humans and the gods – that means from the subconscious to the conscious realms.
 But it also refers to something else – to make the connection between the temporary realm, the everyday world we live in, and the eternal realm, which is the soul journey.

 Because we don’t have access to that part, we need another, who might for a moment be such a clear mirror that they can help us catch a glimpse of our true selves, and we can begin to remember again.